ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 ```

-The classes that implement the Signal interface represent asynchronous signals sent from the Publisher thread to the Executor worker thread.
+These classes, which implement the Signal interface, represent asynchronous signals sent from the Publisher thread to the Executor worker thread.
 The OnSubscribe, OnNext, OnError, OnComplete classes are signals for processing the correspondent Subscriber events.

 ```java